-A. Reliance Marcellus II LLC (the Company) was incorporated as a limited liability company on 28 June 2010, under Delaware Limited Liability Company Act.
+- A. Reliance Marcellus II LLC (the Company) was incorporated as a limited liability company on 28 June 2010, under Delaware Limited Liability Company Act.
 The registered office of the Company is situated at 1675 S. State Street, Suite B, Dover, Delaware 19901, United States of America.
-The Company is engaged in the business of exploration and production of natural resources, primarily oil and gas from minerals properties, and related businesses.

-The Company is a wholly owned subsidiary of Reliance Holding USA, Inc. (the Holding Company).
-The Company is an indirectly wholly owned subsidiary of Reliance Industries Limited, an Indian Listed Company.
+The Company is engaged in the business of exploration and production of natural resources, primarily oil and gas from minerals properties, and related businesses. - B. Reorganisation and merger: - I The Company was a wholly owned subsidiary of Reliance Holding USA, Inc. (the "Holding Company" or "RHUSA").
+The Company was an indirectly wholly owned subsidiary of Reliance Industries Limited (the "Ultimate Holding Company" or "RIL"), an Indian Listed Company. - II Pursuant to a Composite Scheme of Amalgamation and Plan of Merger ('Scheme') amongst RHUSA, Reliance Energy Generation & Distribution Limited ("REGDL") and RIL, effective 21 August, 2020, RHUSA stands merged with REGDL & subsequently REGDL stands merged with RIL.
+As a result, the Company is now a direct subsidiary of RIL. - III Prior to the above, vide a Distribution & Contribution Agreement dated 23 July 2020, the Company distributed the following assets to RHUSA: